harizadenan/sqlzoo/README.md

-This repo is dedicated to everyone who try to solve challenges on SQLZOO - link: http://sqlzoo.net
+This repo is dedicated to everyone who is trying to solve challenges on SQLZOO - link: http://sqlzoo.net